KoalaGeo/Kenya_GDC_GeoNetwork/README.md

 $ sudo systemctl enable docker
 ```

 That should be it.
-Turn if Off/On and see what happens…..
+Turn if Off/On to test.....